sytac/slush-fast/docs/angularjs-styleguide.md

 ## JS Hint

-### Use an Options File
+### Use an defaults File
 ###### [Style [Y230](#style-y230)]

-  - Use JS Hint for linting your JavaScript and be sure to customize the JS Hint options file and include in source control.
-See the [JS Hint docs](http://www.jshint.com/docs/) for details on the options.
+  - Use JS Hint for linting your JavaScript and be sure to customize the JS Hint defaults file and include in source control.
+See the [JS Hint docs](http://www.jshint.com/docs/) for details on the defaults.

     *Why?*: Provides a first alert prior to committing any code to source control.